NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/armored-coat.md

 trait07:
 trait08:
 image: zz-Attachments/assets/imageplaceholder.png
-level:
+level: 0
-group:
+group: "Leather"
-weight:
+weight: 2
-value: ""
+value: "20"
-subvalue: ""
+subvalue: "gp"
 invest:
 usage: ""
-license: ""
+license: "OGL"
 identify: ""
-description: ""
+description: "A custom, lightweight mail is fitted within the lining of a coat or similar apparel, physically hiding the armor while maintaining the wearer's fashion.
+While not nearly as protective as heavier armors, the armored coat allows the wearer to blend in more aesthetically during civilian functions.
+Like other suits of armor, the armored coat is custom-fitted to an individual's body type, ensuring comfort without sacrificing its defensive capabilities."
 activate: ""
 craft:
 destruction: